while-basic/open-interpreter/docs/contributing.md

 If you encounter a bug or have a brilliant feature in mind, don't hesitate to [open a new issue](https://github.com/KillianLucas/open-interpreter/issues/new/choose).
 To ensure a swift and effective response, please provide the following:

 - **Bug Reports:** Include detailed steps to reproduce the issue, along with specifics about your operating system and Python version, with screenshots and code/error snippets if required.
-- **Feature Requests:** Provide a comprehensive explanation of how your idea benefits Open Interpreter and its community.
+- **Feature Requests:** Provide a comprehensive explanation of how your idea benefits Celaya Interpreter and its community.

 ## Contributing Code